All Eight New D&D Subclasses in Arcana Unleashed

 Final thoughts

-We’ll see the complete line up of new subclasses when Arcana Unleashed arrives in September and will be doing a complete deep dive then.
+We’ll see the complete line up of new subclasses when Arcana Unleashed arrives in September and will be doing a complete deep dive then, noting any changes that were made from the last Unearthed Arcana playtests to the final product.

 More D&D News Coverage